-State Lands 405 Acres

-Foot Trails 0.5 Miles
+State Lands 405 Acres Foot Trails 0.5 Miles

-Non-conforming Uses:

-Roads (private) 3.5 Miles

-Roads (public) 0.8 Miles
+Roads (private)\ 3.5 Miles Roads (public)\ 0.8 Miles

 BALD LEDGE

 This area consists of an appendage on the eastern side of the Pharaoh Lake Wilderness in the Town of Ticonderoga, Essex County.
 A private road, used periodically during timber harvest on an adjacent private parcel, crosses this area.
 Once the road is no longer necessary this area can be added to the Pharaoh Lake Wilderness.